-If activities involving vertebrate animals are planned at any time during the proposed project at any performance site, check the Yes box.
-Otherwise, check the No box, and skip the rest of block 2.
-This field is required.
+If activities involving vertebrate animals are planned at any time during the proposed project at any performance site, check yes.
+If no, skip the rest of block 2.

 Note that the generation of custom antibodies constitutes an activity involving vertebrate animals.